Blackened Cream Sauce Salmon Recipe (Restaurant-Quality in 45 Minutes)

 • Cook 60–90 seconds per side to form a golden crust.

-• Add 2–3 tbsp butter and thyme, basting the salmon.
+• Add 2–3 tablespoon butter and thyme, basting the salmon.

 • Add half a lemon to the pan to infuse flavor.